yhxinguis/marsim/README.md

 # Third-Party Licenses

-Marine Simulator Gazebo (marsim_gazebo) package was extensively modified from and built on clydemcqueen/bluerov2_ignition, which is also licensed under the MIT liense.
+Marine Simulator Gazebo (marsim_gazebo) package was extensively modified from and built on clydemcqueen/bluerov2_ignition, which is licensed under the MIT liense.

 Copyright 2023 Clyde McQueen
 License: MIT